 Hair Type Considerations

 Our experts agree that decyl-glucoside is safe for all hair types, including curly, dry, and color-treated hair.
 If you're looking for a solution for removing buildup without stripping hair of color or natural oils, decyl-glucoside is a solid choice.
 This cleanser is also a great option for those with inflammation or irritation of the scalp who want to cleanse without worsening the condition of the skin.
-Both experts agree that anyone with a known allergic contact dermatitis reaction to any alkyl glucosides or with a coconut allergy should avoid decyl-glucoside.

 How to Use Decyl-Glucoside for Hair